localstack/docs/content/en/user-guide/ci/harness-ci/index.md

                     command: until curl --fail --silent --max-time 1 http://localstack:4566/health; do sleep 2; done
 ```

-To run the pipeline, click **Save** and click **Run Pipeline**.
+To run the pipeline, click **Save** and then **Run Pipeline**.
 You will be able to see LocalStack Service Dependency logs that verify that the LocalStack Container is healthy and running.